openspur/yp-spur/doc/Manpage.joint.md

 ### Description

 Control joint angle, velocity, and torque.
-`YP_joint_ang_vel` controls both angle and velocity to make velocity at the desired angle desired.
+`YP_joint_ang_vel` controls both angle and velocity simultaneously to make velocity desired at the desired angle.

 * **id**: joint (motor) id
 * **a**: angular position of the joint _[rad]_